 6.6.5.2.1 Tests shall be carried out on large packagings prepared as for transport including the inner packagings or articles used.
 Inner packagings shall be filled to not less than 98% of their maximum capacity for liquids or 95% for solids.
 For large packagings where the inner packagings are designed to carry liquids and solids, separate testing is required for both liquid and solid contents.
 The substances in the inner packagings or the articles to be transported in the large packagings may be replaced by other material or articles except where this would invalidate the results of the tests.
-When other inner packagings or articles are used they shall have the same physical characteristics (mass, etc) as the inner packagings or articles to be carried.
+When other inner packagings or articles to be carried.
 It is permissible to use additives, such as bags of lead shot, to achieve the requisite total package mass, so long as they are placed so that the test results are not affected.

-6.6.5.2.2 In the drop tests for liquids, when another substance is used, its relative density and viscosity shall be similar to those of the substance to be carried.
-Water may also be used for the liquid drop test under the following conditions:
+6.6.5.2.2 In the drop tests for liquids, when another substance is used, it shall be of similar relative density and viscosity to those of the substance being transported.
+Water may also be used for the liquid drop test under the conditions in 6.6.5.3.4.4.